stenionobres/AspNetCoreIdentityLab/README.md

 The frequency of rotation should vary based on the password age, usage, and security importance.
 For instance, a password for a standard user account may only require rotation at `60-day intervals`, a process that can be forced through password expiration.

 The Asp.Net Core Identity **don't implements Password Rotation by default** at the moment.
 This [github issue](https://github.com/dotnet/aspnetcore/issues/5716) talks about the subject.

+### Concurrent login session

+Some applications needs block concurrent login sessions, in other words, the same user can't create more than one login session in the application.

+This behavior is hard to be done in the most of applications because for some scenarios is complicated to know if the user turned off the session on client.

+At the moment ASP.NET Core Identity don't offers features to avoid concurrent login session directly.
+However a good feature to avoid concurrent login session is [Two-Factor Authentication](#two-factor-authentication-2FA).

 ### Login session expiration